jcaledo/ptm_v1/versions/ptm_v0.2.4/cran-comments.md

 ## Resubmission

 This is a resubmission.
-Now, in the current version:

-* Those functions that use Internet resources have been modified to fail gracefully with an informative message if the resource is not available, instead of giving a check warning or error.
+Now a proper reference describing the method in the package has been included in the DESCRIPTION.
+In addition, now we have been careful to reset the user par() after running the vignettes code.

 ## Test environments